wp-plugins/events-made-easy/readme.txt

 = 1.4.4 =
 * Feature: added placeholders #_12HSTARTTIME_NOLEADINGZERO and #_12HENDTIME_NOLEADINGZERO
+* Feature: added filter eme_eval_booking_filter, doing evaluations before the person is entered in the db.
+One parameter: $event.
+And $_POST can be used too of course.
 * Improvement: a little more polite bad-boy message
 * Improvement: renamed an eme option, no big deal